tallcomponents/content/guide/webapi1/termsandconditions.md

 1. The Customer acknowledges and agrees that the Web API is made available to it by TC on an “as is” and “as available” basis, and that TC does not give any warranties in relation to the Web API, including that the Web API is suitable for the purpose for which Licensee intends to use it, free of defects, are provided without interruptions, meet any of the Customer’s requirements or (technical) specifications, or do not contain any security measures or functions, open source software, source available software, or harmful code.
 1. TC is not required to permit any use of the Web API in excess of the use specified in the Plan, and may lower the performance of the Web API or suspend the Web API if the agreed usage has been reached for a given period.

+## ARTICLE 4: Performance

+1. TC will provide the Web API with the care that may be required of a reasonably acting and competent professional service provider.
+1. Unless agreed otherwise, information on delivery and service provision times, deadlines, and service levels are non-binding, meaning that TC is not automatically in default (verzuim) by not meeting a service provision time, deadline, or service level.
+1. TC may use Affiliates and subcontractors for the performance of its obligations under the Agreement.
+To the extent such Affiliates and subcontractors will process personal data, TC will inform the Customer in advance.